Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-first-channel.rst

    .. figure:: /_static/images/lightning/rtl-on-chain.png
     :width: 60%

 #.
 Now we must add a peer with which to make channels.
 In this example we will be opening a channel with Start9 so we will add Start9's node as a peer.
-Click **"Peers/Channels"**:
+Click **Peers/Channels**:

    .. figure:: /_static/images/lightning/rtl-peers-channels.png
     :width: 60%

 #.
-Click **"Peers"** then **"Add Peer"**:
+Click **Peers** then **Add Peer**:

    .. figure:: /_static/images/lightning/rtl-peers-add-peer.png
     :width: 60%

 #.
 Enter the details of the lightning node you'd like to open a channel with.
 Start9's node can be found `here <https://1ml.com/node/025d28dc4c4f5ce4194c31c3109129cd741fafc1ff2f6ea53f97de2f58877b2295>`_ and is what we'll use in this example.
 You can use another node if you like - ideally one that is well connected.
-Once chosen and added as below, click **"Add Peer"**:
+Once chosen and added as below, click **Add Peer**:

    .. figure:: /_static/images/lightning/rtl-start9-node-info.png
     :width: 60%